ColinDuquesnoy/MellowPlayer/README.md

 - OSX
 - Windows

-*It is worth noting the even though the app is cross-platform, the focus will always be on the KDE linux desktop (and maybe other Qt based desktops such as LxQt).*
+*It is worth noting that even though the app is cross-platform, the focus will always be on the KDE linux desktop (and maybe on other Qt based desktops such as LxQt).*

 ## Supported Streaming Services